sheki/parse-blog/content/note/the_days_of_abandonment.md

 This paragraph reminded me of the great Argentinian movie Wild Tales:

-> From a small window in the wall to my left a man stuck his head out; he was not disposed to chat, and he got rid of me with a few words and disappeared again: there were no offices, let alone open to the public; everything was reduced to aseptic voice, computer screen, e-mail, bank operation; if a person — he said to me coldly — has anger to vent, sorry, there’s no one here to tangle with.
+> From a small window in the wall to my left a man stuck his head out; he was not disposed to chat, and he got rid of me with a few words and disappeared again: there were no offices, let alone open to the public; everything was reduced to aseptic voice, computer screen, e-mail, bank operation; if a person—he said to me coldly—has anger to vent, sorry, there’s no one here to tangle with.

 On recovering: